-One score and sixteen years ago, I burst upon the world in Carthage, Mo.
+One score and seventeen years ago, I burst upon the world in Carthage, Mo.
 After nearly a decade of over-achievement, I was loaded onto a plane and the first leg of a long and complicated journey began.

 1987-88: Costa Rica.
 Language school for parents, regular school for me.
 This was not my best year – earthquakes (ask me why I hate the song “God Is So Good”), life-threatening allergies (to green mangoes, of all things), the saddening discovery that sports are not for me (at least not participatorily speaking), and a basic inability to communicate with the people around me.
 This is the year I learned that by U.S. standards, I was not cool.
 Now, I consider it a strength, but then…NOT COOL!
 I think this is where my lifelong obsession with food began – of all the things I experienced in Costa Rica, the food still receives a standing ovation in my head…

 1988-91: Argentina.
 Córdoba.
 Two sets of schools, public (an exceptional experience) and the Calvert home-school program (don’t get me started), simultaneously.
 Learned that I can’t fight (at least not physically) but I DO have a temper.
 Float like a butterfly, RUN like a banshee fool.
 Oh, yes – and don’t kneel on an Atari.
 Turns out they’re quite sharp…

 1991-92: Grand Prairie, Tx.
 8th grade.
 Orchestra.
 Still not cool.
 Three words: Acrylic Jogging Suit.
 Judging by my yearbook, that’s all I wore, all year long.